idrisr/notes/ios/available.md

 # Target SDK
 * the sdk you link against

-The first is the Target SDK version.
-SDK stands for “Software Development Kit,” which is the set of libraries and headers for a particular OS version.
-This is the version of Apple’s APIs that you compile and link against.
-The SDK describes the set of API available to you.
-Linking against the iOS 9 SDK means you can use any API that comes with iOS 9.
-You won’t be able to directly use stuff introduced in iOS 10.
-Modern Xcodes are tightly coupled to the SDKs for the latest OS versions, so if you upgrade your Xcode, you will be linking against a newer version of the SDK.
+* set of libraries and headers for a particular OS version.
+* This is the version of Apple’s APIs that you compile and link against.
+* The SDK describes the set of API available to you.
+* Linking against the iOS 9 SDK means you can use any API that comes with iOS 9.
+* You won’t be able to directly use stuff introduced in iOS 10.
+* Modern Xcodes are tightly coupled to the SDKs for the latest OS versions, so if you upgrade your Xcode, you will be linking against a newer version of the SDK.

 # Deployment Target
 * minimum version you'll support